-Figure 3: The value of the firm as a function of cash reserves for three levels of performance, z = -0.4 (black curve), $z = z_i$ (red curve) and z = 0 (green curve).
-The parameters are r = 0.1, $\mu = 0.2$ , $\sigma = 0.3$ and p = 1.5.
-(Equation (29)).
-In line with the previous observations, the volatility of the firm is decreasing in the cash reserves for z sufficiently above $z_i$ and increasing in the cash reserves for zsufficiently below $z_i$ .
-Close to the market access threshold (when z is around $z_i$ ), the volatility of the firm is increasing and then decreasing in the cash reserves.
-Noting that the mapping $x \longrightarrow W(x, z)$ is increasing, we obtain new testable results on the relationship between the value of the firm and its volatility across firm life-cycle stages.
-Our model predicts that, for firms with proven access to the market, we should observe a negative relationship between firm value and volatility.
-For firms still far from accessing the market, we should observe a positive relationship between firm value and volatility.
-The negative relationship between the firm's value and its volatility is a standard feature of corporate cash models with complete information.
-The positive relationship between the volatility of the firm and its value is a well-known feature of corporate models with deeppocketed shareholders and holds true in our first-best benchmark.
-Our study shows that the result still holds for cash-constrained shareholders who learn about profitability and have no access to the financial markets.
-Close to the market access threshold, the volatility of the firm is an inverted U-shaped function of the value of the firm, reflecting the two effects.
-Therefore, our model suggests that the relationships between the value of the firm and its volatility can drastically change in transition phases between life-cycle stages. &lt;sup>29See Bolton, Chen, and Wang (2011) and DMRV (2011), among many others. $^{30}$ We refer to the literature initiated by Merton (1973) and Leland (1994).
+Figure 3: The volatility of the firm as a function of cash reserves.
+The parameters are r = 0.1, $\mu = 0.2$, $\sigma = 0.3$, z = -0.4 (dotted curve), $z = z_i$ (dash-dotted curve) and z = 0 (dashed curve) and p = 1.5. $x \to W(x,z)$ is increasing, we get new testable results on the relationship between the value of the firm and its volatility across firm life-cycle stages.
+Our model predicts that, for firms in the mature stage, we should observe a negative relationship between firm value and volatility.
+For firms with performance still far from the market threshold, we should observe a positive relationship between firm value and volatility.
+The negative relationship between the firm's value and its volatility is a standard feature of corporate cash models with complete information.22 The positive relationship between the volatility of the firm and its value is a well-known feature of corporate models with deep-pocketed shareholders23 and holds true in our first-best benchmark.
+Our study shows that the result still holds for cash-constrained shareholders who learn about profitability and cannot resort to the market to raise new funds.
+Close to the market threshold z_i , the volatility of the firm is an inverted U-shaped function of the value of the firm, reflecting the two effects.
+Therefore, our model suggests that the relationships between the value of the firm and its volatility can drastically change in transition phases between life-cycle stages.
+In the complete information benchmark, the volatility of the firm, $\sigma V'{\mu}(x)$, and the volatility of cash flows, σ , coincide at the cash target level.
+In our model, because of the second term of the right-hand side of (30) which reflects Bayesian learning, the volatility of the firm is larger than the volatility of cash flows.24 Two additional insights on the firm's volatility follow from our model.
+First, we observe in Figure 3 that the volatility of the firm when cash reserves are depleted is increasing in the performance level z.
+Thus, the model predicts that the higher the profitability prospects, the higher the volatility of the firm is at issuance dates.
+Second, at cash target levels, the firm reaches its higher level of volatility when it is at the market threshold z_i .
+This is consistent with the prediction that the dynamics of cash holdings change drastically when the firm's performance crosses the threshold z_i .
+6 Conclusion and Discussion This paper studies how Bayesian learning about the firm's profitability interacts with the precautionary motive for holding cash.
+The shareholders' problem takes the form of a two-dimensional control problem that we solve by means of an explicit construction of its value function.
+This allows a complete and rigorous analysis of the model based on analytical characterizations of optimal issuance and payment policies which is unique to our paper.
+We show that learning generates a corporate life-cycle with two stages: a "probation stage" where it is never optimal for the firm to issue new shares, and a "mature stage" where the firm resorts to the market whenever needed.
+The firm's key indicators cash target levels, payout ratios, volatility of the firm feature different properties and relationships across the corporate life cycles.
+22In the complete information benchmark, the volatility of the firm corresponds to the volatility of the cash flows times the marginal value of cash (that is, $\sigma V'{\mu}(x)$ with the notations of Proposition 2).
+23We refer to the literature initiated by Merton (1973) and Leland (1994).